-The Tobacco Control Research Group (TCRG) is an award-winning team providing cutting-edge academic research.
-The group was started by Professor Anna Gilmore in 2011 and has achieved real impact, particularly on tobacco policy in the UK and globally, thanks to its excellent research publications and the innovative knowledge-exchange platform Tobacco Tactics.
+The Tobacco Control Research Group (TCRG) was started by Professor Anna Gilmore in 2011.
+It has achieved real impact, particularly on tobacco policy in the UK and globally, thanks to its excellent research publications and the Tobacco Tactics website.

-- tobacco industry claims of interest in harm reduction, including the activities and research it funds, and new product development
+- analyse corporate claims of interest in harm reduction, including CSR programmes and the development and marketing of products

-Our membership includes staff and PhD students from across the Faculty of Humanities and Social Sciences, and the School of Management.
+Our members include staff and PhD students from across the Faculty of Humanities and Social Sciences, and the School of Management.

 Recognition for our achievements

 Our work has been recognised through numerous awards and accolades – see the full list here.